multitudes/darkly-ctf/README.md

 # darkly-ctf

-A ctf for web security
+A ctf 42 project for web security.
+Part of the outer core curriculum.

 The goal is to find **14 different breaches** on a provided virtual machine, each rewarding you with a "flag".
 Per the subject, you must be able to explain the "how" and "why" of every exploit, making understanding the underlying concept more important than just getting the flag.